Multilinear POD-DEIM model reduction for 2D and 3D semilinear systems of differential equations: Introduction

 Furthermore, inspired by \cite{kirsten2020}, we apply a $d-$sided POD-DEIM model order reduction, directly to the discrete system in array form, which is particularly advantageous, since no mapping is required from $\RR^{n_1 \times \cdots \times n_d}$ to $\RR^N$, and hence only vectors of length $n_1, \ldots, n_d$ need to be stored and processed.
 We mention that in the Arxiv report \cite[Section 8]{kirsten2020} the authors also present one example where a two-sided POD-DEIM order reduction strategy is applied to systems of matrix-valued ODEs.
 The presentation in this paper is, however, more general as it extends this idea to the higher dimensional multilinear array setting, including first order nonlinearities.
 Furthermore, a more in-depth experimental analysis of the two-dimensional case is presented than in \cite{kirsten2020}.

 The paper is organized as follows.
-In \cref{array} we illustrate how \cref{systemode} can be expressed in array form, whereas in \cref{podreview} we review the standard {POD-DEIM} model reduction strategy.
-In \cref{mpdeim} we extend POD-DEIM to the multilinear setting and illustrate how it can be applied to systems of array-valued ODEs in \cref{sec:systemreduction}.
-The efficiency of the new procedure is illustrated by numerical experiments in \cref{experiments} and our conclusions are formalized in \cref{conclusion}.
+In section \ref{array} we illustrate how \ref{systemode} can be expressed in array form, whereas in section \ref{podreview} we review the standard {POD-DEIM} model reduction strategy.
+In section \ref{mpdeim} we extend POD-DEIM to the multilinear setting and illustrate how it can be applied to systems of array-valued ODEs in section \ref{sec:systemreduction}.
+The efficiency of the new procedure is illustrated by numerical experiments in section \ref{experiments} and our conclusions are formalized in section \ref{conclusion}.

 {\it Notation.} {Scalar quantities are indicated by lower case letters and vectors are denoted by bold face lower case letters.
 Matrices are given by bold face upper case letters, whereas tensors are given by bold face, curly upper case letters and operators by standard curly upper case letters. ${\bf I}_n$ denotes the $n \times n$ identity matrix.
 For a matrix ${\bf M}$, $\|{\bf M}\|$ denotes the matrix norm induced by the Euclidean vector norm, and $\|{\bf M}\|_F$ is the Frobenius norm.
 Furthermore, all reduced dimensional quantities are emphasized with a ` $\widehat{}$ '.